bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 ### Dockerfile

 As explained before, a Docker container is an instance of a Docker image, so the first thing to do is to build the image.
 The image is configured using a `Dockerfile`.
-To come back to our food prep analogy, the Dockerfile is the recipe to create an image.
+To come back to our food prep analogy, the Dockerfile is the recipe to create an image or the blueprint to create a food truck.

 Create a file named `Dockerfile` (it's case sensitive) in the project root with the following content